 Bursaries and scholarships

-These pages will give you information regarding bursaries and scholarships that the University offers to students including:
+This section will give you information regarding bursaries and scholarships that the University offers to students including:

 Bursaries are given to you due to your household income.
 At LJMU we pay eligible undergraduate students a bursary of £500 per year.
 Bursaries are paid on top of any other student finance you are eligible for into your bank or building society account.
 You do not have to pay the money back.
 You do not need to apply for a Liverpool John Moores University Progression Bursary.
 You will receive one automatically if you are eligible.